 Stoelinga co-leads all aspects of the Urban Education Institute with John Dewey Director Tim Knowles and supervises UEI's operations, including human resources, technology, and finance.
 Stoelinga is focused on building and refining the organizational structure, integration, and development of UEI.
-She participates in local and national engagement and currently also serves in an interim leadership role at UChicago Impact.
+She participates in local and national engagement and also serves in a leadership role at UChicago Impact.

 Stoelinga maintains a scholarly portfolio at the University of Chicago, including teaching, advising undergraduate and graduate students, and conducting research.
 She is a faculty member of the Foundations Year of the University of Chicago Urban Teacher Education Program and also teaches courses in the College and in the Graham School of Continuing Studies.
 She is currently preparing to pilot an undergraduate course sequence in education for the UChicago Careers in Education Professions program.
 Stoelinga continues to write and conduct research on teacher effectiveness, urban school reform, and teacher leadership.